ebd622/k8s-into/session_1.md

 ### 1. Create a POD

-There are two ways to create any object in Kubernetes:
+There are two ways to create/delete any object in Kubernetes:
 * Declarative - using configuration files;
 * Imperative - using commands